 - Natural parents when they apply to FIND are advised if there is a contact statement lodged by their adult adopted child however natural parents retain the right to receive identifying information regardless of the contact statement.

 - Other parties may only receive non-identifying information initially.
-The search and intermediary support that FIND provides may facilitate identifying information being exchanged between parties.
+The search and intermediary support that the Service provides may facilitate identifying information being exchanged between parties.
 (The Department of Human Services is authorised to access enrolment information pursuant to the Electoral Act.
 Information about this authorisation is available from the Victorian Electoral Commission offices).

-FIND provides services to inter-country adoptions that have taken place in Victoria; adoptions that occurred in the United Kingdom.
-FIND can also assist with interstate adoptions.
+The Service provides services to inter-country adoptions that have taken place in Victoria; adoptions that occurred in the United Kingdom.
+The Service can also assist with interstate adoptions.

 Personal stories of Adoption